Takeaways

 2. Fob system

 With a fob-based vehicle gate entry system, your residents carry physical credentials.
-They open the gate by holding their cards or fobs up to a sensor.
+They open the gate by holding their cards or fobs to a sensor.
 While this frees up your staff from having to operate a booth, it does come with downsides.

 And you can’t forget the most common issue with fob systems — your residents may simply lose their key cards or leave them at home.
 This is a recipe for traffic jams and a negative access experience, especially if a resident doesn’t have their card while other cars are lining up to get in.